RitvikDayal/ritvikdayal/README.md

 ---

-A software Engineer specializing in Python, can work with Go-lang and Javascript.
+A Software Engineer specializing in Python, can work with Go-lang and JavaScript.
 As far I understand problem and have solution in my mind technologies are not a problem.

-I love to solve problems and build things, call me crazy but I want to atleast try everything that can I do with a piece of code.
+I love to solve problems and build things, call me crazy but I want to at least try everything that can I do with a piece of code.

 ---